rappdw/RedBlackGraph.jl/docs/src/index.md

 It is natural to pair multiplication with addition for linear algebra operations (matrix multiplication, matrix distance product, etc.) a min-avos product pairing conforms to the definition of RedBlackGraphs with a slight modification required for implementation in a typical RAM computer, namely ``{\color{red}1}=2^\mathbf{w}-1``, where ``\mathbf{w}`` is the word size of the numeric type.
 Aside from ``{\color{red}1}``, the range of ``r(\mathbf{u},\mathbf{v})`` is ``\mathbb{N}``.
 It is therefore, natural to utilize unsigned numeric types to represent avos numbers.
 Additionally, assume the convention ``min(0)=\infty``.
 The min function needs to be aware of both these conventions.
 These conventions define ``avos sum`` which is designated by ``\dotplus``, e.g. ``{\color{red}1} = {\color{red}1} \dotplus 5`` and ``2 = 37 \dotplus 2`` and ``3 = 0 \dotplus 3``.

-To complete the definiton of the Avos Sum, the following conventions are imposed:
+To complete the definition of the Avos Sum, the following conventions are imposed:
 1. ``{\color{red}1} = {\color{red}1} \dotplus 1``
 2. ``{\color{red}1} = 1 \dotplus {\color{red}1}``
 3. For all other cases, ``{\color{red}1}`` is treated as ``1``